 A Codependent and an Enabler

 Codependent relationships have both a codependent and an enabler.
-The codependent is the one who builds an entire existence serving others.
-They are focused on fulfilling every need or want.
+Codependents build an entire existence dedicated to serving others, focusing on fulfilling their every need or want.
 They sacrifice everything – including their own well-being – to fulfill the wishes of others.
 Outsiders to the relationship might call the codependent a martyr.

 The following are common behaviors of the codependent: